 Call centers need all their parts in order to run smoothly.
 But what happens when you’re missing members of the team?
-It won’t be long before you encounter some serious problems.
+If you’re struggling with call center absenteeism, it won’t be long before you encounter some more serious problems.

 Absenteeism, otherwise known as absence rate, is arguably one of the most overlooked call center metrics.
 This percentage figure reveals the amount of unapproved or unplanned time agents spend away from their work.
 This may include sick days, unapproved personal days, and extended breaks at the office.